FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-Ethical defects exist in a law firm’s proposal to form a corporation having several store-front offices to
+Ethical defects exist in a law firm’s proposal to form a corporation having several store-front

 Note: Effective July 1, 1996, Rule 4-8.6 of the Rules Regulating the Florida Bar was amended to